Skip to content ↓

 • Reason mathematically, make deductions and inferences and draw conclusions

-• Interpret and communicate mathematical information in a variety of forms appropriate to the information and context.
+• Interpret and communicate mathematical information in various forms appropriate to the information and context.

 Homework